RecoFM/amazon-review-preprocessing/README.md

 # Amazon Review Dataset Preprocessing

 A comprehensive tool for downloading Amazon review datasets, processing metadata, and generating embeddings for product titles using OpenAI's text-embedding-3-large model.
+The processed dataset can be uploaded to Hugging Face Hub for easy sharing and distribution.

 ## Features